 On April 13, 2025, NAHGA Claims Services, a national third-party administrator specializing in accident and health insurance claims, discovered unusual activity on its network systems.

 An investigation with the help of independent cybersecurity experts revealed that, between April 8 and April 10, 2025, files were accessed and potentially acquired by an unauthorized party.
-A comprehensive review of the affected files determined that personal information of at least 5,072 individuals was involved, including 264 residents in Texas, 176 in Maine, 26 in New Hampshire, and an undisclosed number of impacted individuals in South Carolina, Vermont and potentially other states.
+A review of the affected files determined that personal information of 181,160 people was involved.

 The exposed data may have included names and additional sensitive details such as Social Security numbers, medical information, insurance policy numbers, and other personally identifiable information (PII) and protected health information (PHI) relevant to insurance claims.
 Exposure of PII and PHI puts individuals at risk of identity theft and medical fraud.